How to Make Money Writing a Book: More Than Just Sales!

 Making money from books is very hard.
 This is whether you go with traditional publishers or the self-publishing on Amazon route.
 The same is true whether a fiction writer or non-fiction author.

-The good news is that it can actually be possible to make money writing books.
+The good news is that it can actually be possible to make money writing books even with no experience.
 That said, you will have to be prepared for a lot of hard work, creative marketing, and understanding the best monetary benefits might not come directly from the actual book sales.

 Direct Book Sales